margaret84pazos/story/README.md

 It's a chicken wing in the middle of the street!
 I'd probably die if I ate it.
 I agree....
 I wouldn't eat it at all...
 Kiana is weird....
 She would be dead.
-I never said i would eat it. margareet brought that up. also ciera is so cool
+I never said i would eat it. margareet brought that up. also i love cheese. all types